 Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs." you get these services
+For information about coverage for Part B Drugs, please go to the section, "Medicare Part B prescription drugs."
+What you must pay when you get these services